envmetagen/nanoenv/README.md

 # nanoenv
 Nanopore software and documentation

-# Docker installation
+# INSTALLATION

+You will need to have docker installed:
 - windows howto: https://runnable.com/docker/install-docker-on-windows-10

-# INSTALL and RUN

-To create the docker image
+To create the docker image with the Nanopore software

 `docker build -t emg:nanoenv -f Dockerfile`

+# RUNNING

-To get a terminal with the Nanopore software installed
+## To get a terminal with the Nanopore software installed

 `./run_nanopore`

-o get a terminal with the Nanopore software installed
+Note that the software is the the /opt folder.

+## To run MinKNOW

 `./run_nanopore MinKNOW`